Meet the Staff

 Director

 Lori is a licensed psychologist (PSY 26032) and has been on staff at the UCC since 2011.
 Lori earned a master’s and doctorate in clinical psychology from Azusa Pacific University.
-In addition to overseeing the UCC’s groups and workshops program, she is passionate about clinical supervision and leadership development.
-Her areas of clinical interest include spiritual integration, women’s issues, food and body image concerns, and identity development.
+She is passionate about leadership development, clinical supervision, and promoting holistic wellness and belonging for students.
+Her areas of clinical interest include faith integration, women’s issues, food and body image concerns, and identity development.

 • Grace Kim, PhD